DYKWIAM/HybridDatabaseDesignforChatApplication_PostgreSQL-MongoDB/README.md

 🏷 Role assignments
 📨 Messages
 📜 Join/leave logs

-The goal is to demonstrate proper relational modeling principles combined with practical postgres usage.
 ### **🏗 System Architecture** ###
 The system separates data storage responsibilities based on data structure and behavior.